About this Blog

 CROSSFEED

-Since the release of the Walkman in 1979, modern headphones have been particularly widely sold and used for listening to stereo recordings, there is subjective debate regarding the nature of their reproduction of stereo sound.
+Since the release of the Walkman in 1979, modern headphones have been particularly widely sold and used for listening to stereo recordings.
+There is subjective debate regarding the nature of their reproduction of stereo sound.
 Stereo recordings represent the position of horizontal depth cues via volume and phase differences of the sound in question between the two channels (known as stereo separation).
 When the sounds from two speakers mix, they create the phase difference the brain uses to locate direction.
-(See illustrations)
+(See illustrations.)

 ~~~~~~~~~